randomplayables/rectify/irl/Rectify.md

 - The total score is the sum of the scores from all 10 rounds.

 ### Objective
-The goal is to place the points in such a way that the total length of the straight-line segments is as large as possible, maximizing your score.
-This often means placing points at the outermost parts of the curve's bends.
+The goal is to place the points in such a way that the total length of the straight-line segments is as large as possible, minimizing your score.